feathersui/feathersui-starling/documentation/help/markdown/header.md

 The background stretches to fill the entire width and height of the header.

-By default the header's title appears in the center.
-There are special alignment options named `TITLE_ALIGN_PREFER_LEFT` and `TITLE_ALIGN_PREFER_RIGHT` which will align the title to the left or right side of the header, but *only* when there are no items on the left or right side respectively.
+By default, the header's title text renderer appears in the center.
+The `titleAlig` property may be set to [`Header.TITLE_ALIGN_PREFER_LEFT`](../api-reference/feathers/controls/Header.html#TITLE_ALIGN_PREFER_LEFT) to position the title on the left, if the `leftItems` property is `null`.
+Similarly, we can use [`Header.TITLE_ALIGN_PREFER_RIGHT`](../api-reference/feathers/controls/Header.html#TITLE_ALIGN_PREFER_RIGHT) to align the title to the right side of the header.

-In this case, we don't have any items on the right, so we can align the title to the right, if we'd like:
+We don't have any items on the right side of the header, so we can align the title to the right:

 ``` code
 header.titleAlign = Header.TITLE_ALIGN_PREFER_RIGHT;
 ```

-Similar to many Feathers components, the `Header` provides gap and padding values for layouts.
+Similar to many Feathers components, the `Header` provides [`gap`](../api-reference/feathers/controls/Header.html#gap) and various padding values for layouts.

 ``` code
 header.gap = 10;